Union County License Hearing Guide

 Related Guides

-Union DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Union County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This is a non-negotiable deadline.
-Missing it means your license will automatically be suspended.
+You have only 15 days from the date of your arrest to request an ALR hearing with the Georgia DDS to challenge the suspension of your driver's license.
+This is a strict deadline.
+Missing it will result in an automatic suspension of your driving privileges.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will automatically be suspended.
-The length of the suspension depends on whether you took the breath/blood test and your BAC level, or if you refused testing.
-Don't let this happen.
-Act immediately.
+- What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended, and you will lose your opportunity to challenge the suspension administratively.

 Automatic License Suspension